Teton Wilderness

 Teton Wilderness is located in Wyoming, United States.
 Created in 1964, the Teton Wilderness is located within Bridger-Teton National Forest and consists of 585,238 acres (2,370 km^{2}).
 The wilderness is bordered on the north by Yellowstone National Park and to the west by Grand Teton National Park and the John D. Rockefeller Jr. Memorial Parkway.
 The Washakie Wilderness is to the east and the remainder of Bridger-Teton National Forest is to the south.
 The Teton Wilderness is a part of the 20 million-acre (81,000 km^{2}) Greater Yellowstone Ecosystem.
 Among many other features, Teton Wilderness is notable for having the most remote location (farthest from any road) of any place in the contiguous 48 states of the US.
 This location occurs very close to Bridger Lake, near the confluence of the Thorofare and Yellowstone Rivers, not far from the USFS Hawk's Rest Ranger Station.

-U.S. Wilderness Areas do not allow motorized or mechanized vehicles, including bicycles.
-Although camping and fishing are allowed with proper permit, no roads or buildings are constructed and there is also no logging or mining, in compliance with the 1964 Wilderness Act.
+U.S. Wilderness Areas do not allow motorized or mechanized vehicles, including bicycles and all-terrain vehicles (ATVs).
+Motorized tools including chainsaws are similarly prohibited, so all trail maintenance by USFS or personnel is done using manual tools such as 2-person crosscut saws, saddle saws and axes.
+Although camping and fishing are allowed with proper permits, building of roads as well as structures beyond existing government patrol cabins is prohibited.
+Similarly, logging and mining are not allowed, all in compliance with the 1964 Wilderness Act.
 Wilderness areas within National Forests and Bureau of Land Management areas also allow hunting in season.

-With the Continental Divide running through the wilderness, altitudes tend to be lofty with Younts Peak (12,165 ft./3708 m) being the highest point.
+With the Continental Divide running through Teton Wilderness, altitudes tend to be lofty with remote Younts Peak (12,165 ft./3708 m) being the highest point.

 One of the most interesting hydrological features in North America occurs at the Continental Divide at Two Ocean Pass within the Teton Wilderness.
 This wide, gentle, marshy pass separates the headwaters of Pacific Creek, which flows Westerly to the Pacific Ocean via the Snake and Columbia Rivers, and Atlantic Creek, which flows Easterly to the Atlantic Ocean via the Yellowstone, Missouri, and Mississippi Rivers.
 At Two Ocean Pass, exactly on the Continental Divide, North Two Ocean Creek flows down from its drainage on the side of Two Ocean Plateau and divides its waters between Pacific Creek and Atlantic Creek.
 This spot is known as Parting of the Waters, and occurs at 44° 02.576'N, 110° 10.497'W. At this exact spot, water actually covers the Continental Divide such that a fish could safely swim from the Pacific Ocean to the Atlantic Ocean drainages.